picfight/pfcd/connmgr/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/picfight/pfcd/connmgr)

-Package connmgr implements a generic PicFight network connection manager.
+Package connmgr implements a generic Bitcoin network connection manager.

 ## Overview

-This package handles all the general connection concerns such as maintaining a set number of outbound connections, sourcing peers, banning, limiting max connections, tor lookup, etc.
+Connection Manager handles all the general connection concerns such as maintaining a set number of outbound connections, sourcing peers, banning, limiting max connections, tor lookup, etc.

 The package provides a generic connection manager which is able to accept connection requests from a source or a set of given addresses, dial them and notify the caller on connections.
 The main intended use is to initialize a pool of active connections and maintain them to remain connected to the P2P network.

 In addition the connection manager provides the following utilities: